TerrellLinnell/InterviewProjectPFL/README.md

 # InterviewProjectPFL

-### This is a project assigned to me for as part of the interview process for Printing For Less.
+* This is a project assigned to me as part of the interview process at Printing For Less.

 ## Installation